CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 res = [plot_u(ctx, v[:,i],colorbar=:none,clim=(-3,3)) for i in 1:6];
 Plots.plot(res...,margin=-10Plots.px)
 ```
-Looking at the spectrum, there seems to be a gap after the third eigenvalue:
+Looking at the spectrum, there appears a gap after the third eigenvalue:
 ```@example 1
 Plots.scatter(range(1,6), real.(λ))
 ```